HVAC contractors in

 Frequently Asked Questions

-What license do I need for HVAC work in Michigan?
+What license do I need to do HVAC work in Ann Arbor, Michigan?

-How much does HVAC installation cost in Ann Arbor?
+How much does furnace replacement cost in Ann Arbor?

 Do I need permits for HVAC work in Ann Arbor?

-Yes, Ann Arbor requires permits for installations, replacements, and major repairs.
-Permits cost $50-200 and must be pulled by licensed contractors only.
+Yes, the City of Ann Arbor requires mechanical permits for installations, replacements, and major repairs.
+Permits cost $50-200 and must be pulled by licensed contractors, according to Ann Arbor Building Department requirements.

 When is peak season for HVAC contractors in Ann Arbor?